tldr-pages/tldr/pages/common/gcloud-miscellaneous.md

-# gcloud CLI Miscellaneous Commands
+# gcloud cli miscellaneous commands

-> Commands that might come in handy
+> Commands that might come in handy.
 > More information: <https://cloud.google.com/sdk/docs/cheatsheet#miscellaneous>.

 - Decrypt ciphertext (to a plaintext file) using a Cloud Key Management Service key: